plotly/plotly.github.io/_posts/fundamentals/2015-03-30-getting-data.md

 state: active
 tags: fundamentals
 order: 30
 meta_description: A tutorial on reliable data sources including Data.gov.
-Plotly is the easiest way to make beautiful graphs online and for free.
+Chart Studio is the easiest way to make beautiful graphs online and for free.
 ---

 <div>